What if - Zillow is right?

 Can their data aggregation ever mitigate and/or minimize sufficiently the potential impacts of those unzillowable features?
 Doubtful, but they may be able to minimize the impact of the data’s shortcoming, provided they are accurate elsewhere.
 Might Zillow become just another tool used by Realtors?

 Shoot, they’ve only been around for a very short while!
 Some MLS’ still publish MLS books, for goodness sakes!
-I honestly don’t think that we have seen data aggregation of this volume, publicly available before, and any conclusions made now about its efficacy are premature.
+I don’t think that we have seen data aggregation of this volume, publicly available before, and any conclusions made now about its efficacy are premature.

 From the Long Tail, p.
 217: